Bakaler/Bakaler/README.md

 **Skills**

-Currently, I have worked in Python, Assembly, HTML, and CSS.
+Currently, I have worked in Python, JavaScript, HTML, and CSS, Assembly

 Languages I plan on picking up once I have solidified a foundational understanding of these languages include SQL, Ruby, and Perl